GLOBAL MARKETS-Stocks, yields tumble after China pushes yuan lower again

 too, which dragged the dollar and U.S. Treasury yields lower.

-The flip side of that was the fifth consecutive daily rise in
+The flip side of that was the fifth consecutive rise in gold

 The pan-European FTSEurofirst 300 index and the